mckayc/task-donegeon/README.md

     # Create local folders for persistent storage first
     mkdir uploads
     mkdir backups
+    # Ensure uploads folder has correct permissions for the container user (UID 1000)
+    sudo chown -R 1000:1000 ./uploads
     docker-compose up --build
     ```
     The app will be at `http://localhost:3002`.
 Uploaded files will be in the `./uploads` directory, and server-side backups will be in `./backups`.